lepotatoguy/pjpegOR/README.md

 ```
 Python 3.6
 opencv-python
 scikit-image
 imutils
 numpy
 pandas
 matplotlib
 jpegtran command-line tool (must be installed and in PATH)
 gnome-terminal #optional (for terminal-invoked scripts)
 ```
-You can install by `pip install opencv-python scikit-image imutils numpy pandas matplotlib`
+You can install by `pip install opencv-python scikit-image imutils numpy pandas matplotlib` after creating your environment.

 ## Usage